Idiopathic Generalized Epilepsies

 - Eyelid myoclonia on eye closure + near-universal photosensitivity = Jeavons syndrome.
 Self-induced seizures in these patients are an epileptic phenomenon requiring treatment adjustment, not a behavioral disorder

-VPA is contraindicated in women of childbearing potential unless no alternative exists (6–10% major malformation rate; reduced IQ by 8–11 points; increased autism risk).
+Avoid VPA in people with epilepsy of childbearing potential (PWECP) if clinically feasible — not routine first-line (dose-dependent MCM rate ~6–10%, higher at doses >1000 mg/day; reduced IQ by 8–11 points; increased autism risk).
 LEV is preferred first-line in this population.
-If VPA is unavoidable, use the lowest effective dose, ensure high-dose folic acid (4–5 mg/day), and enroll in the Pregnancy Prevention Programme.
+If VPA is unavoidable, use the lowest effective dose, ensure at least 0.4 mg/day folic acid (higher doses are specialist-guided rather than evidence-proven), and enroll in pregnancy prevention counseling (formal Pregnancy Prevention Programme in EU/UK; REMS-style risk counseling in the US).

 An IGE patient with acute-onset unexplained confusion — especially after recent ASM change or noncompliance — should prompt consideration of absence status epilepticus.
 Emergent EEG or empiric IV benzodiazepine trial is both diagnostic (rapid resolution) and therapeutic.
 Do not assume psychiatric or metabolic etiology without ruling out nonconvulsive status.